cselig/cselig.github.io/_posts/blog/2019-10-05-wiki-link-graph.markdown

 Path of length 7 found in 3.1655 seconds
 ```

-For our randomly chosen articles from above, we got quite a significant speed up of ~30x.
-It's also worth noting that loading the binary file into an int array is ~200 times faster in C++.
+For our randomly chosen articles from above, we got a significant speed up of ~30x.
+It's also worth noting that loading the binary file into an int array is ~200x faster in C++.

+See all code [here][code].

 [rate-with-science]: http://ratewithscience.thume.net/